SamBlygen/Jubilant-Enigma/README.md

 Things i would want to implement later
-Payment integration for checkout.
-Implement product filtering and search functionality.
-Integrate user profile management.
+Payment integration for checkout. product filtering and search functionality. user profile management.